BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/2-intervals.md

 $$12 - 7 + 2 = 7.$$

 All other intervals are less consonant.
-The inversion of a minor interval is major and vice versa and the inversion of an augmented invertal is a dimished interval.
+The inversion of a minor interval is major and vice versa and the inversion of an augmented interval is a diminished interval.
 For example, a major third (4 semitones) becomes

 $$12-4 + 2 = 10$$